INF800/Open3D-GSoD-2022-qualification-assignment/README.md

     > git submodule add https://github.com/isl-org/Open3D
     > ```
     >
-    > You may add Open3d in the main dir by simply cloning it but the change will not be tracked.
+    > ALternatively, you may also add Open3d in the main dir by simply cloning it but changes will not be tracked if done so.

   </details>